 The overarching goal of the IDDP Lab is to characterize neurobehavioral mechanisms that underlie the development and persistence of psychopathological behaviors, particularly externalizing and related behaviors (e.g., aggression, delinquency, substance use, psychopathy).
-Specifically, in both human and nonhuman primates (i.e., chimpanzees), projects in our lab focus on the role of individual differences – particularly temperamental and neurocognitive indices of (dis)inhibitory and regulatory processes – as central mechanisms in the development of these problem behaviors.
-In service of this goal, a primary feature of our research is a focus on how to best assess, and thereby understand, key psychopathological, temperament/personality, and neuropsychological constructs.
-A secondary focus is on the dynamic interplay between and among these individual differences and various contextual factors.
+Specifically, projects in our lab focus on the role of individual differences – with a specific focus on (dis)inhibitory, regulatory, and social processes – as central mechanisms in the development of these problem behaviors.
+A secondary focus is on the dynamic interplay between and among these individual differences and various contextual factors that impact behavior.
+Our research with nonhuman primates affords the opportunity to undertake complex and innovative investigations that have clear translational value to humans.

-Personality and Neuroscientific Indicators of (Dis)inhibitory and Regulatory Processes
+Personality and Neuroscientific Indicators of (Dis)inhibitory, Regulatory, and Social Processes

 Representative recent publications:

-Hecht, L. K. & Latzman, R. D. (in press).
+Hecht, L. K. & Latzman, R. D. (2018).
 Exploring the differential associations between components of executive functioning and reactive and proactive aggression.
-Journal of Clinical and Experimental Neuropsychology.
+Journal of Clinical and Experimental Neuropsychology, 40, 62-74.

 Berg, J., Latzman, R. D., Bliwise, N. G., & Lilienfeld, S. O. (2015).
 Parsing the heterogeneity of impulsivity: A meta-analytic review of the behavioral implications of the UPPS for psychopathology.
 Psychological Assessment, 27, 1129-1146.